mozaik-association/mozaik/docs/5Petition_module.md

 # Petitions

-The petitions module is a non-existent module in the Odoo standard.
-It allows to manage the petitons of the organisations in the back office of Mozaik.
-It will provide access to :
+The petitions module allows to manage the different petitons of the organisations in the back office of Mozaik.
+This module will provide access to :

 - The general information of the petitions
 - The recognition of parters